drupalprojects/menu_minipanels/README.txt

 state.
 There is not currently a way to make it retain the :hover state while the pointer is over the minipanel, so this is a work-around.

+If custom callbacks are needed it may be worthwhile to disable the default callback JavaScript code via the main settings page; it is suggested to copy the existing menu_minipanels.callbacks.js file's contents into a new file in either another module or a theme and customize from there.
+Note: this must be done in order to use the "beforeShow", "beforeHide" or 'onRender' callbacks.

 Known Issues
 ------------